Like cockroaches, bed bugs have been around since prehistoric times.

 Good night, sleep tight and don’t let the bedbugs bite.
 If they do, grab a shoe and beat them till they’re black and blue!
 When my sibs and I were kids, we’d repeat that little ditty to each other before climbing into bed at night.
 We thought it was funny then, but we’d never seen a bed bug.

 Pesticides give you the creeps?
 Me too.
 Prevention is best.
-Become familiar with preventative measures outlined by the EPA or medicinenet.com. msnbc also offers a good FAQ-style article on bed bug prevention and treatment, rather heavy on the pesticide solution.
-Unfortunately, for a serious infestation, that seems to be the only solution.
+Become familiar with preventative measures outlined by the EPA.
+Heat treatment and diatomaceous earth might work if you have a lot of patience.
+Unfortunately, for a serious infestation, pesticides might be the only solution.

 - Buy no second-hand clothing or furniture without inspecting every inch of it for bugs.
 Don’t even consider bringing an infested item home.